-The Dow Jones Industrial Average is down around 6.2% year to date.
-Of the 30 stocks in the index, 14 are down at least 10% for the year.
+The Dow Jones Industrial Average is down about 10% year-to-date (YTD).
+Of the 30 stocks in the index, 14 stocks are also down at least 10% for the year.
 That should make it relatively easy to find undervalued Dow stocks to buy.
-However, the index has made gains in recent weeks, rising more than 8.4% in the past month and nearly 19% since hitting a 52-year low of 28,660.94 on Oct.
-13.

 Home Depot (HD)

 Home Depot (NYSE:HD) is down about 23% YTD.
 Of course, that doesn’t make it the worst performer of the Dow in 2022 — there are 10 names in worse shape, according to Finviz.
 But if you’ve owned HD stock over the past five years, you’ve gotten used to a rising share price.

 I like Home Depot stock for several reasons, which I’ll get into.
 Before I do, though, there is one real concern facing retailers: Theft.
 It’s unusually high in 2022, according to retail executives.
 Former Home Depot CEO Bob Nardelli recently discussed the situation: